 VAA and VAG dissemination:

-VAA are sent by the VAACs to the MWOs and ACC/FICs following ICAO Doc 9766 Part 2 (hyperlink: ICAO Doc 9766 Part 2 on ICAO website).
+VAA are sent by the VAACs to the MWOs and ACC/FICs following ICAO Doc 9766 Part 2 (hyperlink: ICAO Doc 9766 Part 2 on ICAO website), according to the regional OPMET data exchange schema, described in EUR Doc 018.

 The VAAs are to be sent onto AFTN.